Miranda-Spoelstra/boardgame-library/README.md

-# React + TypeScript + Vite
+# Boardgame Library

+Why?
+Because I needed a project to experiment with React and I like boardgames.

-This project is made with React, Typescipt and Vite.
-Styling is implemented with Tailwind CSS and Redux is used for data handling.
+This project is made with React, Redux, Typescipt and Vite.
+Styling is implemented with Tailwind CSS.
 It is a learning project, so most of the time a work in progress.

 ## Run the project

 To run the project, use 2 commands in different terminals.

-npm run dev             to run the application npm run start:server    to run the local db
+- Run the application: `npm run dev`
+- Run the local db: `npm run start:server`